 Editor’s note: This is a guest post on discovering your personal success pattern by Janine de Nysschen.
 Janine has more than 25 years of experience in strategy and change, and has trained as a change agent and intelligence professional.
 Before starting Whytelligence, she worked at Microsoft as a strategist in audience intelligence and globalization.

-In this post, Janine shares an approach to help you find your how that supports your why.
-When you lead with your why and your how, you can bring your best game wherever you go.
-What you do is simply a channel for unleashing your best why and how.
+In this post, Janine shares an approach to help you find your HOW that supports your WHY.
+When you lead with your WHY and your HOW, you can bring your best game wherever you go.

 You’ve probably noticed this in the movies you see, or the stories you read.
 The context for the story might change, but you connect with the underlying themes.
 It’s the journey and the destination.